UM-USElab/gradecraft-guides/style-guides/ruby/README.md

 The best code is self-documenting.
 This can be achieved through sensible [naming](#naming).
 However, code comments can be helpful when describing the reason behind a decision.
 Comments that describe what the code is doing is a red flag that should lead to refactoring the code to make it self-documenting.

+* **Never leave commented-out code in codebase** Commented out code can lead to a maintenance issue.
+Git can provide the history for old code and therefore, it should never be left in the codebase.

 * **Avoid organizational comments** These tend to get out of whack and it's more important to put methods in alphabetical order for finding the code easier.

 ```